programminghistorian/ph-submissions/lessons/gravity-model.md

 - "β" is the [slope](https://en.wikipedia.org/wiki/Slope) of the regression line.
 - "x" is a value on the x-axis (the population of the county).

-Many tutorials can teach you to conduct simple linear regressions.[^6] When you know "\alpha" and "\beta", you can choose a value for either "x" or "y" (population, or number of vagrants), and then calculate the other.
+Many tutorials can teach you to conduct simple linear regressions.[^6] When you know "α" and "β", you can choose a value for either "x" or "y" (population, or number of vagrants), and then calculate the other.
 You can do that mathematically using the formula above, or you can eyeball it by looking at the graph in Figure 6 if you only need a rough measure.
 If you want to know the estimated number of vagrants for a county with a population of 200,000 ("A." on Figure 6), then you find where "x" and "y" meet ("B."), and finally the y-intercept for that value ("C.").
 In other words: if population is 200,000, how many vagrants would we expect?
 According to the graph, about 90.

 ## Multivariate Linear Regression